 Offers the opportunity to learn about Hispanics and their cultures and to practice speaking Spanish.

 The purpose of Pi Delta Phi is to recognize outstanding scholarship in the French language and its literature; to increase the knowledge and appreciation of Americans for the cultural contributions of the French-speaking world; and to stimulate and encourage French cultural activities.
-Undergraduate and graduate students who meet all of the following criteria are eligible for consideration to be inducted as a Regular Member: successful completion of at least one semester of upper-division French (i.e., beyond the intermediate level), minimum GPA of 3.0 in French, minimum GPA of 3.0 overall, rank in upper 35% of class, sophomore standing.
+Undergraduate and graduate students who meet all of the following criteria are eligible for consideration to be inducted as a Regular Member: successful completion of at least one semester of upper-division French (i.e., beyond the intermediate level), minimum GPA of 3.0 in French, minimum GPA of 3.0 overall, rank in upper 35% of class, sophomore standing (must have attended at least one year of college and be in at least second year of university study).
 The organization also offers Honorary Membership to faculty, diplomats and community leaders who have shown strong support of French.
 Students who are interested in being inducted, but do not meet the criteria for Regular Membership, are eligible to become Honorary Members.
 Faculty Advisor: B. Evans.

 Membership in Sigma Delta Pi, the National Spanish Honor Society, is by invitation to students who meet the following criteria: declared major in Spanish, junior standing, have taken at least one course in Spanish literature or civilization, have achieved a 3.0 GPA overall and a 3.3 GPA in Spanish courses.
 Faculty Advisor: K. Matthews.